Wildercliff: Later history

 In 1853, Mary Garrettson sold the north pasture to Thomas H. Suckley, the son of George Suckley, a friend of her father's.
 (Freeborn Garrettson had died at Suckley's home in New York City.)
 Thomas Suckley then built a country house, Wilderstein.
 Mary Garrettson died unmarried, celebrated for her kindness and generosity.
 Suckley purchased Wildercliff from the executors.
 It then passed to his son, Robert Bowne Suckley, who, however, continued to live at Wilderstein.

 Wildercliff remained with the Suckleys until sold in 1958 to Professor and Mrs. Frederick Dupee, who, in turn, sold it to Mr. and Mrs. Richard Rockwell in 1971.
 Writer Sam Hall, and his wife, the actress Grayson Hall, purchased the estate in 1979.
-In 2012, journalist Fareed Zakaria and his wife jewelry designer Paula Zakaria Throckmorton purchased Wildercliff.
+In 2012, journalist Fareed Zakaria and his wife, jewelry designer Paula Zakaria Throckmorton, purchased Wildercliff and completed a substantial restoration of the residence.
+In 2021, the property was purchased by Wildercliff LLC.

 Wildercliff is one of twenty-one contiguous estates along the east bank of the Hudson River between Stratsburg and Tivoli, New York.